When was the Dag Hammarskjöld Foundation established?

 What does the Foundation do?

 Working in the spirit of Dag Hammarskjöld, we aim to strengthen policy on international cooperation, development and peacebuilding through dialogue, meetings and publications.
-Within our programme areas, we generate new ideas and perspectives to stimulate discussion and action, and we convene a diverse set of stakeholders to advance processes.
+Within our projects, we generate new ideas and perspectives to stimulate discussion and action, and we convene a diverse set of stakeholders to advance processes.

 Who does the Foundation work with?